Succession planning: preparing for future success

 Developing your bench talent

-Once you have identified any internal future talent, the next step is to upskill these people and ensure a clear progression plan is in place.
+Once you have identified potential internal talent, the next step is to upskill these individuals and ensure a clear progression plan is in place.

-This is a critical stage of the succession planning process but, when done well, it can address a number of issues that businesses face and improve key metrics.
+This is a critical stage of the succession planning process, which, when executed well, can address several issues that businesses face and improve key metrics.
 Research shows that:

 81% of HR leaders cite lack of readiness as the top reason that a high-potential candidate was unable to fill a leadership position